polkadot-ui/library/packages/cloud-recipes/README.npm.md

 **Example functional components derived from the Polkadot Cloud library.**

 - Fully functional UI implementations of headless components.
-- Useful combinations of UI components and static assets for Polkadot dapps.
+- Useful combinations of UI components and static assets for Polkadot dApps.

 ## License